micmejia/bible-dump/AMPC/1 John/1 John 4.md

 We are [children] of God.
-Whoever is learning to know God [progressively to perceive, recognize, and understand God by observation and experience, and to [^e]get an ever-clearer knowledge of Him] listens to us; and he who is not of God does not listen _or_ pay attention to us.
+Whoever is learning to know God [progressively to perceive, recognize, and understand God by observation and experience, and to get an ever-clearer knowledge of Him] listens to us; and he who is not of God does not listen _or_ pay attention to us.
 By this we know (recognize) the Spirit of Truth and the spirit of error.